saikotek/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/feature_groups/guide.en-gb.md

 ![contactgroups](images/exchange-groups-create02.png){.thumbnail .w-600 .h-600}

-- **Email address**: Set a new address to send messages to the mailing list.
-Please ensure that you are not using an address that is already working.
+- **Email address**: Set a new address that will send messages to the mailing list.
+Please note that you cannot enter an existing email address.
-- **Group name**: Use the name that appears in your [OVHcloud Control Panel](/links/manager) and in your [OVHcloud web email](/links/web/email) (OWA).
+- **Group name**: The display name that appears in your [OVHcloud Control Panel](/links/manager) and in your [OVHcloud webmail](/links/web/email) (OWA).
-- **Maximum ingress or egress size** : You can specify the maximum size of ingress and egress emails.
+- **Max size incoming / outgoing**: You can specify the maximum size of incoming and outgoing emails.
-- **Hide in Outlook** : When this box is ticked, the group address will not appear in the list of Exchange service addresses.
+- **Hide in Outlook**: If this box is ticked, the group address will not appear in the Exchange service's list of addresses.
-- **Authentication required** : When this box is ticked, only users on the same platform will be able to send messages with the group address.
+- **Authentication required**: If this box is ticked, only users on the same platform will be able to send a message using the group address.

 Click `Next`{.action} to continue.

 On the second page, select the **Contacts** for the group and designate the **Administrators**.
-These choices will only be made from the email addresses and external contacts already listed in the service.
+The choices will only include email addresses and external contacts that are already created on the service

 - **Administrators**: Email accounts authorized to send an email to all group contacts.
 - **Contacts**: Email accounts that will receive emails sent to the group by administrators.